-Boris Johnson resigns as Foreign Secretary amid Brexit chaos
+Theresa May under pressure as Davis and Johnson quit amid Brexit chaos

 Before delivering the statement to the Commons, the Prime Minister said she wanted to "pay tribute to my right honourable friends... for their work over the past two years".

-Mrs May continued that while she, Mr Johson, and Mr Davis "do not agree about" the best way to proceed with Brexit, she thanked the former Brexit secretary for the work he did on steering through some of the "most important legislation for generations".
+Mrs May continued that while she, Johnson, and Davis "do not agree about" the best way to proceed with Brexit, she thanked the former Brexit secretary for the work he did on steering through some of the "most important legislation for generations".

 While she said she wanted to "recognise the passion" that the outgoing foreign secretary had shown in promoting a "global Britain to the world".

-Labour leader Jeremy Corbyn told the Commons in reply to the PM' statement: "We are two years on from the referendum - two years of soundbites, indecision and Cabinet infighting, culminating in a series of wasted opportunities with more and more people losing faith that this Government is capable of delivering a good Brexit deal.
+Labour leader Jeremy Corbyn told the Commons in reply: "We are two years on from the referendum - two years of soundbites, indecision and Cabinet infighting, culminating in a series of wasted opportunities with more and more people losing faith that this Government is capable of delivering a good Brexit deal.

 "And that is just within her own Cabinet."

-Mr Corbyn added: "There are now only a few months left until these negotiations are supposed to conclude.
+He added: "There are now only a few months left until these negotiations are supposed to conclude.
 We have a crisis in Government, two secretaries of state have resigned and still we are no clearer on what the future relationship with our nearest neighbours and biggest partners will look like.

+- Jeremy Corbyn and Theresa May exchange jibes over front bench resignations

 May, in her reply, criticised Corbyn for initially saying in 2016 that Article 50 should have been triggered immediately after the EU referendum.